 FLOOR AND WALL GAPS

-From very slight baseboard peeling to serious cracks, you’re experiencing across your whole home, an expert from JES will be able to give you more information.
+From very slight baseboard peeling to serious cracks, you’re experiencing across your whole home, an expert from EDR will be able to give you more information.

 There are numerous reasons your house may have these problems.
 Most of these causes stem from the ground.